 - Air the room when you’re done – the smell of vinegar probably isn’t what you want hanging around.

 5. Resort to a professional cleaning fluid if you can't face the vinegar

-If you're set on using a chemical cleaner, we'd recommend a product that professional window cleaners use (and that we've tried out): HG Window Cleaner.
+If you're set on using a chemical cleaner to wash windows, we'd recommend a product that professional window cleaners use (and that we've tried out): HG Window Cleaner.

 It does not contain ammonia or methylated spirits and complies with all professional requirements, as it is pH-neutral and does not damage paint, varnish or plastic.
 Follow the manufacturer's instructions for best results.